vinc/moros/doc/syscalls.md

 }
 ```

-The raw syscall returns an `isize` that will be converted a `FileType` if the
+The raw syscall returns a `isize` that will be converted a `FileType` if the
 number is positive.